fkie-cad/ipal_transcriber/README.md

 - Inform: Response to requested data or unsolicited message
 - Command: Sets new values or command an action
 - Action: Responds to command or (unsolicited) performed action
+- Confirmation: a packet solely designed as Layer-5 confirmation of prior msg - not restricted to Commands or Interrogations

 The field 'data' contains a dictionary of all transmitted industrial process value names and values.
 Values are set to 'null', e.g., if this value is requested.